pietrovismara/scavenger/README.md

         author: 'h3.author', // Any css selector
         url: {
             selector: 'a.link',
-            attribute: 'href' // Gets the href attribute value for the element found with selector },
+            attribute: 'href' // Gets the href attribute value for the element found at selector },
         any: '',
         ...